RodrigoKugler/Epam_BIAnalyst/bi-analyst-prep/Best_Practices_and_Methodologies/Agile_Methodologies/module.md

 ---

 ## Practice Question Bank
 1. **Case**: Your team faces constant ad-hoc requests disrupting planned work.
 How would you redesign the process using agile principles?
+   **Answer:** I would stand up a lightweight intake process that routes urgent requests through a clearly labeled “fast lane” on our Kanban board, capped with a strict WIP limit.
+Everything else flows through backlog refinement so we can size, prioritize, and slot stories into sprints with stakeholder agreement.
+During sprint planning we reserve a buffer for inevitable surprises, and communicate trade-offs visibly so sponsors see the impact of injecting new work.
 2. **Design**: Walk through how you’d plan a two-week sprint to deliver a new KPI dashboard.
+   **Answer:** I start by validating that the user stories meet our Definition of Ready—data access confirmed, stakeholders aligned on KPIs, and acceptance criteria locked.
+In planning, we break the work into thin vertical slices (data prep, model updates, visualization, QA) and sequence them so dependencies clear early.
+We commit only to the work that fits team capacity, document the Definition of Done (validated data, documentation, sign-off), and schedule mid-sprint demos to gather early feedback.
 3. **Process**: Explain the differences between Scrum and Kanban and when you’d choose each for analytics teams.
+   **Answer:** Scrum works best when we can time-box work into sprints and deliver increments—ideal for project-style analytics efforts like new dashboards.
+Kanban shines when demand is unpredictable or continuous, such as production support or minor enhancements.
+Scrum gives cadenced ceremonies and velocity measures; Kanban gives flow-based metrics and flexibility.
+I often blend them: Scrum for planned initiatives with a Kanban swimlane for truly urgent analytics asks.
 4. **Behavioral**: Describe a time you led a retrospective that resulted in meaningful process changes.
+   **Answer:** In a previous BI squad, recurring data access delays tanked our sprint predictability.
+I facilitated a “Start/Stop/Continue” retro that surfaced the root cause—unclear ownership for access requests.
+We agreed to add an “access confirmed” checklist item to our Definition of Ready and set up a Slack escalation channel with data engineering.
+Within two sprints our carryover dropped by half and stakeholder trust rebounded because we met our commitments again.
 5. **Stakeholder**: How do you manage competing priorities among executives requesting analytics work?
+   **Answer:** I host a short, recurring prioritization forum where executives review the backlog against agreed strategic themes and capacity.
+We use a transparent scoring model (impact, urgency, effort, dependencies) so trade-offs are explicit.
+When new requests emerge mid-sprint, I show what has to give way and seek a conscious decision rather than quietly overloading the team.
+This keeps sponsors aligned and makes saying “not now” respectful and data-backed.
 6. **Scaling**: How do you coordinate multiple BI squads working on a shared roadmap?
+   **Answer:** We maintain a shared program board that visualizes cross-squad dependencies and quarterly objectives.
+Scrum-of-Scrums meetings let leads flag risks early, and we standardize backlog structures so stories hand off cleanly between data engineering, modeling, and visualization squads.
+We also align on shared definitions—DoR, DoD, naming conventions—so each team can operate autonomously without diverging from the overall roadmap.
 7. **Metrics**: Which agile metrics do you monitor for a BI team and why?
+   **Answer:** I track sprint velocity trends to understand sustainable delivery, sprint burndown to spot mid-sprint risk, and carryover to gauge planning accuracy.
+For Kanban-style work I rely on cycle time and throughput to see how quickly requests flow.
+I complement these with qualitative metrics—stakeholder satisfaction pulses and adoption signals—because delivering “done” stories that nobody uses isn’t success.
 8. **Troubleshooting**: A sprint failed to deliver committed stories.
 Diagnose root causes and remedial actions.
+   **Answer:** First I review the sprint board and stand-up notes to distinguish between scope creep, underestimated work, or external blockers.
+I bring the team together for a blameless mini-retro to surface patterns—maybe data access lagged or our stories were too chunky.
+Remediation usually means tightening DoR, slicing stories more finely, and renegotiating stakeholder response times for dependencies.
+We adjust capacity forecasts for upcoming sprints so we’re not repeating the same mistake.

 ---